Social Visits (Including Overnight Stays)

 This policy and procedure applies to Looked After Children placed in foster homes in relation to social visits and where overnight stays with friends are planned.

-For the procedure relating to contact with family members and those with parental responsibility see: Contact with Parents/Adults and Siblings Procedure.
+For the procedure relating to contact with family members and those with parental responsibility see: Family Time with Parents/Adults and Siblings Procedure.

 RELATED CHAPTERSHolidays and School Trips In and Outside of the UK Procedure